-Spe Species Name Albacore tuna (Thunnus alalunga) C1 Category C Stock Status - Minimum Requirements CI C1.1 ovals of the species in the fishery under assessment are included in the stock assessment are considered by scientific authorities to be negligible.
-Yes C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible.
-Yes Clause outcome.
-Pass
+Spe ecies Name Albacore tuna (Thunnus alalunga) C1 Category C Stock Status - Minimum Requirements CI C1.1 Fishery remo ovals of the species in the fishery under assessment are included in the stock assessment Pass process, OR are considered by scientific authorities to be negligible.
+C1.2 reference po Pass receives is considered, in its most recent stock assessment, to have a biomass above the limit ference point (or proxy), OR removals by the fishery under assessment are considered by scientific athorities to be negligible.
+Clause outcome: Dacc